dougpark/RaspberryPi_sysinfo/Readme.md

 # SysInfo
 * A simple bash/python script to display info about the current Raspberry Pi
+* Works with other debian distributions as well

 # Installation
 * Copy and paste this command into a terminal on your Raspberry Pi